randyhoffner/FSND-Proj-4/README.md

 ## Prepare to Run the Project
 Open a terminal window, such as Mac Terminal or GitBash run in Administrator mode on a Windows machine.

-- At the command prompt, navigate to the "FSND-Proj-4-master" folder
+- At the command prompt, navigate to the "FSND-Proj-4-master" folder.

 - Type "vagrant up", or "vagrant provision" if the vm has previously run, then ENTER.
 This will start the virtual machine.